ZeaBigData/ZeaBigData.github.io/index.md

 ### How does it work?

 This platform, including the source codes of this website, can be open accessed via  [ZeaBigData](https://github.com/ZeaBigData) hosted on github.
-To minimize the maintenance load, users from the community can directly access the site, write a post (using a very simple `markdown` language), and it will appear on the website soon (see [instruction]()).
+To minimize the maintenance load, users from the community can directly access the site (see [instruction]()), write a post (using a very simple `markdown` language) or make a comment.
+The post or edits will appear on the website soon.

 We are proudly supported by maize researchers from: